El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 • Max Elevation: 2,300ft

-This trail grants you an up-close encounter with the awe-inspiring Cerro Torre, offering breathtaking vistas of its majestic peak and surrounding landscapes.
+This trail grants you an up-close encounter with the awe-inspiring Cerro Torre, a jagged set of spires that sit behind a giant glacier and lagoon.

-And from here it is possible to go down to the Torre lagoon.
-At the shore of the lagoon you can find numerous icebergs which have fallen off from Grande Glacier.
+At the shore of the lagoon you can see numerous icebergs floating in the water which have fallen off from Grande Glacier.

 For more information, head to the official El Chalten website below: